quodge/JusticeForUglyAnimals/README.md

 •	admin username: AdminLFTU; password: lftuRGU304
 •	You can also create your own user to test

-The events page can only add one event to the ‘myEvents’ section at one time as making a list of events to hold in the database was not possible.
+The events page stopped working near to the deadline and was unable to be fixed in time.
+The code outputting the events from the database was causing errors which could crash the site.
+This code was therefore commented out to ensure the site does not crash.
-The comments page works as expected
+This functionality was working during the demo but likely had errors which were exacerbated during the demo.